Recognized as a leader in our industry

 Smart.
 Rural.
 CONNECTED.

-The area served by Red River Communications’ fiber network had the distinction of being named a Smart Rural Community by NTCA – the Rural Broadband Association in 2017.
+The area served by Red River Communications’ fiber network was named a Smart Rural Community by NTCA – the Rural Broadband Association in 2017.

 What is Fiber?

 Internet, TV, and phone were traditionally carried on electrical wires referred to as copper.
 While it was considered state-of-the-art at the time, copper was subject to noise and interference.
 Something like a rain shower could mean service outages.
-While copper could carry digital signals like TV or internet, it was conceived during the same as AM radio.
+While copper could carry digital signals like TV or internet, it was developed at the same time as AM radio.
 It simply couldn’t handle the demands of today’s world.

 Fiber optics (or “fiber” for short) is the latest communications evolution.
 Fiber uses thin strands of glass to transmit light at, well, the speed of light.
 It means a higher quality of service and expanded services like digital TV and gigabit internet.
 It also allows us to continue offering new technologies as they become mainstream.